 APM trades under multiple brands, which are aligned either by country or by specific type of service delivery.
-During the reporting year, these included APM (Australia, New Zealand and UK), Ingeus (UK, South Korea, Spain, Germany, Switzerland, Singapore), CiC (UK), Clustera (Sweden) Assure (Australia and New Zealand), Konekt, Communicorp, FBG Group, MCI, Lifecare, Early Start Australia, MyIntegra, Mobility, Acumen Health, Interact Injury Management, Biosymm (all Australia) and Dynamic Workforce Solutions (USA) and Dynamic Education Systems (USA), Ross (USA), Grant Associates (USA) and WCG (Canada).
-Our UK business Ingeus also performed some consulting services in Abu Dhabi.
-Our Assure and CiC health and wellbeing businesses also offer employee assistance programme services to staff of multinational corporations in many locations through a network of associates, who are trained psychologists.
-As at the date of this Statement, we now operate under our newest brands Springday (Australia), Equus (USA) and Agilec (Canada).
+During the reporting period, these included APM (Australia, New Zealand and UK), Ingeus (UK, South Korea, Spain, Germany, Switzerland, Singapore), CiC (UK), Clustera (Sweden) Assure (Australia and New Zealand), Konekt, Communicorp, FBG Group, MCI, Lifecare, Peninsular Sports Medicine Group, Ontrac, Early Start Australia, MyIntegra, Mobility, Acumen Health, Interact Injury Management, Biosymm, Springday (all Australia) and Dynamic Workforce Solutions, Dynamic Education Systems, Ross Innovative Employment Solutions, Grant Associates, Equus, Equitable Social Solutions (all USA) and WCG and Agilec (both Canada).
+As at the date of this Statement, we brought our new brands Ergoworks (including ErgoAssess and ErgoEquip), Everyday Independence, Human Psychology, FutureThinc (all Australia) into the APM Group.

+Our Assure and CiC health and wellbeing businesses also offer employee assistance programme services to staff of multinational corporations in many locations through a network of associates, who are trained psychologists and social workers.

-For the financial year 2021-2022 we obtained goods and services from approximately 4,200 suppliers in Australia associated with property, insurance, motor vehicle leasing, cleaning, recruitment, communications, consumables, training and health providers, and consultants.
+During the reporting period we obtained goods and services from more than 5,000 suppliers in Australia and New Zealand associated with property, insurance, motor vehicle leasing, cleaning, recruitment, communications, consumables, training and health providers, and consultants.
 Globally, there are significantly more suppliers.
 Most of our services are delivered either face to face, or via digital platforms by staff located in the same country as our Service Users.
+We have also undertaken an extensive review of our supply chain in Canada and the UK.